umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Users-On-Cloud/index.md

 # Users on Umbraco Cloud

-On Umbraco Cloud, users work almost identical as they do on a normal installation of Umbraco, however, you have a few more settings available for the backoffice users on Umbraco Cloud.
+On Umbraco Cloud, users work in almost the same way as on a normal installation of Umbraco; however, there are a few more settings available for the backoffice users on Umbraco Cloud.

 In this article, we will show how users work and the different settings on Umbraco Cloud.